PCMDI/pcmdi_metrics/pcmdi_metrics/variability_mode/README.md

 # Extra-tropical Modes of Variability

+## DESCRIPTION
-Explore Extra-tropical Modes of Variability in Climate Models.
-The code calculates metrics for modes of varibility from archive of CMIP models.
+This code is written to examine extratropical modes of variability in Earth System Models.
+The code calculates metrics for following modes of varibility from CMIP models.
 - Author: Jiwoo Lee (lee1043@llnl.gov), PCMDI, LLNL

 #### EOF1 based variability modes